lightstreams-network/example-eshop/README.md

-# Lightstreams eShop App
+# Lightstreams P2P eShop App

-Demonstrating how Lightstreams tech stack can be leveraged to used to build a decentralized eShop for managing, selling and purchasing of digital content.
+Demonstrating how Lightstreams tech stack can be practically used in order to build a decentralized eShop for managing, selling and purchasing of digital content.

 ## Install
 ```